Elevated Liver Enzymes and Life Insurance: Insider Tips to Secure Affordable Coverage!

 We work with life insurers specializing in high-risk life insurance to help you get the best rates.

 The impact of elevated liver enzymes on your life insurance rates depends on your test results.
-Below are some general underwriting guidelines.
+Here are general guidelines based on enzyme levels.

 • Alkaline Phosphatase (ALP): Normal is 44-147 IU/L